Robert Kingston

-Robert Charles Kingston (July 16, 1928February 28, 2007) was a United States Army general who served as the commander of U.S. Central Command.
+Robert Charles Kingston (16 July 1928 – 28 February 2007) was a United States Army general who served as the first commander of U.S. Central Command.

 Early life and education

-Kingston was born in Brookline, Massachusetts on July 16, 1928, and graduated from Brookline High School in 1947.
-He entered the Army as an enlisted soldier in November 1948.
-The following year he attended Officer Candidate School at Fort Riley, Kansas and was commissioned as a second lieutenant in the Infantry on December 20, 1949.
-Kingston later completed a B.A. degree in education at the University of Omaha in 1965 and earned an M.S. degree in international relations from George Washington University.
+Kingston was born in Brookline, Massachusetts on 16 July 1928, and graduated from Brookline High School in 1947.
+He entered the United States Army as an enlisted soldier in November 1948.
+The following year he attended Officer Candidate School at Fort Riley, Kansas and was commissioned as a second lieutenant in the Infantry on 20 December 1949.
+Kingston later completed a Bachelor of Arts degree in education at the University of Omaha in 1965 and earned an M.S. degree in international relations from George Washington University.
 He graduated from the Army Command and General Staff College in 1960.

-Career
+Military career

 As a second lieutenant, Kingston commanded Task Force Kingston in the early phase of the Korean War, driving his unit all the way to the Yalu River.
 He was awarded two Silver Stars for his actions.

 Kingston commanded troops at each level from platoon to brigade.
-In 1970 he was assigned as the Deputy Secretary of the General Staff, Office of the Chief of Staff, U.S. Army.
-In June 1972 General Kingston returned to Vietnam where he was promoted to Brigadier General in December and served as Deputy Commanding General, Second Regional Assistance Command and as Deputy Senior Advisor, II Corps and Military Region 2.
+In 1970 he was assigned as the deputy secretary of the General Staff, Office of the Chief of Staff, U.S. Army.
+In June 1972 General Kingston returned to South Vietnam, where he was promoted to brigadier general in December and served as deputy commanding general, Second Regional Assistance Command and as deputy senior advisor, II Corps and Military Region 2.

-In January 1973, Kingston assumed command of the Joint Casualty Resolution Center in Nakhon Phanom, Thailand.
-Upon his return to the United States in 1974, he assumed duties as Assistant Division Commander of the First Infantry Division and was promoted to Major General in September 1975.
+In January 1973, Kingston assumed command of the Joint Casualty Resolution Center at Nakhon Phanom Royal Thai Air Force Base, Thailand.
+Upon his return to the United States in 1974, he assumed duties as assistant division commander of the First Infantry Division and was promoted to major general in September 1975.
 He assumed command of the US Army John F. Kennedy Center for Military Assistance and the U.S. Army Institute for Military Assistance at Fort Bragg in 1975.
-Leaving Fort Bragg, General Kingston assumed command of the Army's 2nd Infantry Division in Dongducheon, Korea and served as Commanding General from June 1979 – June 1981.
+Leaving Fort Bragg, General Kingston assumed command of the Army's 2nd Infantry Division in Dongducheon, Korea and served as commanding general from June 1979 – June 1981.

-Following his promotion to Lieutenant General in 1981, he assumed command of the Rapid Deployment Joint Task Force, MacDill Air Force Base Florida.
-The Rapid Deployment Force was reorganized as the United States Central Command on January 1, 1983.
-On November 6, 1984, he was promoted to general, and a year later he retired from active duty.
+Following his promotion to lieutenant general in 1981, he assumed command of the Rapid Deployment Joint Task Force, MacDill Air Force Base Florida.
+The Rapid Deployment Force was reorganized as the United States Central Command on 1 January 1983.
+On 6 November 1984, he was promoted to general, and a year later he retired from active duty.